More about Solid Wood Flooring

 How to Maintain Your Solid Wood Floor

-Once your hardwood flooring is complete, most flooring companies would recommend applying a finish or varnish.
+Once your real wood flooring is complete, most flooring companies would recommend applying a finish or varnish.
 This acts as a barrier to protect your floor against any spillages, however, it also creates a beautiful sheen over the wood.
 Use a lacquer or varnish and apply using a brush.

 The benefit of a solid wood floor, instead of engineered or laminate, is that if your floor undergoes excessive damage, you can simply sand away the damage to reveal a good-as-new floor underneath.
 This is the best way to deal with any dents or scratches.
 After sanding, ensure you refinish the floor to keep it protected.